Frequently Asked Questions

 I don’t want to fill the urn, can someone do this for me?

-We can ship directly to the crematorium or funeral home and they often will fill the keepsakes and urn as a courtesy.
-Or you can have a family member do it for you.
+We can ship directly to the crematorium or funeral home, and they often fill the keepsakes and urn as a courtesy.
+You can also have a family member do it for you.

 I am concerned about putting the cremains in the urn and sealing it, how do I do that?